GPS waypoints and routes and Grid References for Round Rotherham

 Having loaded the .crs (forerunner) RRR route into Garmin Training Center, I am perplexed to see the trace displaced 100 m ESE – a datum problem I guess; WGS84 v.
 OS nat grid and others.
 This difference may also apply for other formats.
 I will be investigating this (not for the first time).

-Standard format .gpx file (should be compatible with any good GPS software)
+GPX file: The standard format .gpx file or without the route .gpx-rte (should be compatible with any good GPS software)

-Garmin Mapsource format .gdb, for transfer to and from Garmin units with computer connectivity (except Forerunner, I believe)
+Garmin Mapsource format .gdb, or without the route .gdb-rte or transfer to and from Garmin units with computer connectivity (except Forerunner, I believe)

 Download 3 files (right click on link, Save Target As...) to the same folder